sampr7/LiveWeatherDisplay-Windy/README.md

   Get real-time weather radar and satellite imagery for your location.

 - **Rain & Thunder Forecast** ⛈️
-  Visualize ECMWF model forecasts, including rain accumulation and thunderstorm probabilities.
+ECMWF model forecasts of rain accumulation and other meteorological parameters.

 - **Custom Location Selection** 📍
   Set your preferred location to view relevant weather data.